ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 5. Configure the server to use TLS.
 You should follow the Ubuntu Server Guide to create and sign your own certificates.
 Make sure you use the correct domain name!
    * At the end of the process, copy the certificate at `/usr/local/share/ca-certificates/mycacert.crt` to the home directory of the `cis527` user for the next step.

-Of course, you may need to modify your firewall configuration to allow incoming connections to the LDAP server!
+Of course, you may need to modify your firewall configuration to allow incoming connections to the LDAP server! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 #### Resources